-Ordinance to punish those attacking healthcare personnel comes into force
+Ordinance to protect healthcare workers: Which act of violence is punishable offence?

 "This has led to cases of their stigmatization and ostracization and sometimes worse, acts of unwarranted violence and harassment.
 Such a situation tends to hamper the medical community from performing their duties to their optimum best and maintaining their morale, which is a critical need in this hour of national health crisis.

-"While healthcare service personnel are duty bound to serve without discrimination, the cooperation and support from society is a fundamental need for them to perform their duties with confidence," the ministry had said.
+"While healthcare service personnel are duty bound to serve without discrimination, the cooperation and sup

+Worried over the continuing violent attacks on doctors and other frontline healthcare workers across the country, the Centre approved an ordinance making such incidents cognisable and non-bailable offences, with those found guilty facing up to seven years in prison.

+The Union Cabinet approved the promulgation of an ordinance to amend the Epidemic Diseases Act 1897 making such acts of violence cognisable and non-bailable offences, and to provide compensation for injury to healthcare service personnel or for causing damage or loss to property.

 Several states have enacted special laws to offer protection to doctors and other medical personnel in the past.